mjay42/Assessing-the-electricity-consumption-of-ML-training/README.md

 Please refer to each folder for more details on each section.

-Logs and results from each projects can be found at.
+Logs and results from each projects will be made available in the coming months.

 ## Sensors
 To monitor the electricity of computing components, we used a precursor of [Alumet](https://alumet.dev/), that we called NVML sensor (CPU + GPU).